Breathe Easier With Wheaton’s Protection Plans

 What is Full Replacement Value Protection (FRVP)?

 For a higher level of compensation, you might consider choosing full protection.
 It’s a great way to protect your belongings and your move, in the event that there’s any damage to your items.
 Keep in mind that this isn’t insurance—instead, we place a dollar amount on your belongings, which is determined by the value you declare for them.
 And you choose your deductible level.
-Full Replacement Value Protection (RVP) policies use a $6 per pound release value.
-In other words, if you decide to buy RVP on your shipment and it gets weighed at 10,000 pounds, the default value for your belongings will be set at $60,000.
+Full Replacement Value Protection (FRVP) policies use a $6 per pound release value.
+In other words, if you decide to buy FRVP on your shipment and it gets weighed at 10,000 pounds, the default value for your belongings will be set at $60,000.
 If you want to increase that value, you can.
 But keep in mind that you must decide your valuation coverage and the level of your deductible before any of your belongings make it onto the moving van.
 Your local agent can provide you with a quote for the cost of your chosen valuation level, and that cost is added to the total cost of your shipment.
 Prior to delivery, you will need to provide payment for your shipment.

-If you’re moving items that are valued at more than $100 per pound—such as sterling silver, china, or special collectibles—it’s important to complete a high-value inventory form.
+If you’re moving items that are valued at more than $100 per pound—such as sterling silver, china, or special collectibles—it’s important to complete an items of extraordinary value form.
 This form indicates the condition of your valuables prior to your move, and both you and the driver will sign off on it.
-That way, should the unexpected happen and something becomes damaged, your high-value belongings are still protected.
+That way, should the unexpected happen and something becomes damaged, your belongings of extraordinary value are still protected.

-High-value hold a value in excess of $100 per pound, and also items that have great financial value.
-You can opt to have a deductible assigned to high-value items in the event that they require replacement or repair once determined by our assessment.
+Items of extraordinary value hold a value in excess of $100 per pound, and also items that have great financial value.
+You can opt to have a deductible assigned to items of extraordinary value in the event that they require replacement or repair once determined by our assessment.
 Your agent can also help answer any questions you have regarding the value you’ll want to assign to a specific item.